 - A Property Manager identifies that the current oil-fired heating system will be switched next month to an LPG alternative with an automatic fuel gauge.
 This will affect the way in which data is captured and managed, as well as the required emission factor for GHG quantification.
-As such, the Property Manager notifies the managing agent of this change. - The Property Manager notifies Carbon Credentials and the Sustainability Manager that a change to the operational boundary is needed. - Carbon Credentials reviews the change to assure it is needed using the GHG Protocol website and Reporting Boundaries Decision Tree (see Appendix 5), which follows the company's chosen operational control approach. - Carbon Credentials and the Sustainability Manager evaluate the associated impact of the operational boundary change on data capture, management and/or GHG quantification procedures in order to plan any necessary course of action. - Carbon Credentials and the Sustainability Manager approve the operational boundary change and works with relevant persons within the GHG Responsible Parties Register to ensure it is reflected in data capture, management and/or GHG quantification procedures.
+As such, the Property Manager notifies the managing agent of this change. - The Property Manager notifies Carbon Intelligence and the Sustainability Manager that a change to the operational boundary is needed. - Carbon Intelligence reviews the change to assure it is needed using the GHG Protocol website and Reporting Boundaries Decision Tree (see Appendix 5), which follows the company's chosen operational control approach. - Carbon Intelligence and the Head of Sustainability (Real Estate) evaluate the associated impact of the operational boundary change on data capture, management and/or GHG quantification procedures to plan any necessary course of action. - Carbon Intelligence and the Sustainability Manager approve the operational boundary change and works with relevant persons within the GHG Responsible Parties Register to ensure it is reflected in data capture, management and/or GHG quantification procedures.